c3lang/c3-web/src/content/docs/Language Overview/types.md

 ### Integer type properties

-Integer types, except for `bool` also has the following type properties:
+Integer types (except for `bool`) also have the following type properties:

 1. `max` The maximum value for the type.
 2. `min` The minimum value for the type.